-Additional egg traps will be set in tributaries that enter the three impoundments, if they have the right conditions (white water, rocky bottom), to determine if walleye are spawning in those sites.
+Additional egg traps will be set in tributaries that enter the three impoundments, if they have the right conditions (e.g., moderate to high current, rocky bottom), to determine if walleye are spawning in those sites.
+Egg traps will be constructed of standard 8x16 inch concrete blocks wrapped in hog's hair synthetic filter media that forms an ideal surface to collect the broadcasted white sucker and walleye eggs.
+Four individually wrapped blocks will be attached at equally spaced intervals (5-10 feet) along a line and a buoy will be connected to one end.
 White sucker typically move into tributary streams to spawn in shallow water with a gravel bottom, sometimes spawning in rapids.
 Egg traps will be set in some of the lower tributaries with the proper habitat that are influenced by project operations to attempt to locate their spawning sites.
 Using the habitat and bathymetry data collected from the Aquatic Habitat Mapping Study (Study 7), these preferred habitat types can be identified before going into the field, enabling the field crew to focus their efforts in the correct habitats.
 The time of spawning can also be narrowed down using literature-based water temperature preferences for each fish species.
 Field efforts to look for spawning sites for the five fish listed above will begin in April and will likely be completed by early May (dependent upon water temperatures).